d6p/azure-quickstart-templates/safekit-cluster-farm/README.md

 Each VM has a public IP address.

 + a public VIP associated with a public loadbalancer is deployed.
 + A farm application module (name: "farm") is deployed and configured.
-See <a href="https://www.evidian.com/products/high-availability-software-for-application-clustering/network-load-balancing-cluster/">this page</a>
+See <a href="https://www.evidian.com/products/high-availability-software-for-application-clustering/network-load-balancing-cluster/">this page</a> for more information.
 + The public loadbalancer is configured with:
   +	the public VIP as frontend IP
   +	All the VMs in its backend pool.